 A Russian-Moldovan Agreement on a peaceful settlement of the conflict was signed in 1992.
 Under the Agreement, a trilateral Russian-Moldovan-Transnistrian peacekeeping force was established to guard the ‘security zone’ between Moldova and Transnistria.
 The conflict has since remained frozen, hindering economic development on both sides.

-A negotiation mechanism known as the ‘5+2 format’ or the ‘Permanent Conference on Political Issues’, was then set up in 1992.
+A negotiation mechanism known as the ‘5+2 format’ or the ‘Permanent Conference on Political Issues’, was then set up.
 It involves representatives from both sides as well as mediators from Russia, Ukraine and the Organization for Security and Co-operation in Europe (OSCE), as well as observers from the European Union (EU) and the United States (US).

 Since the negotiating process began in 1992, all international stakeholders have consistently supported the OSCE’s foundational principle announced in 1993, which states that the Transnistrian region is part of Moldova, but should have a special political status within the Moldovan state.
 A range of documents have been signed by the two sides as part of the process, but few have been implemented.
 In 2012, an “Agenda for negotiations in the “5+2” format was agreed upon and talks were split into three thematic areas: social and economic issues, humanitarian issues and political settlement.
 Negotiations have since focused on socio-economic and humanitarian issues, leaving the most challenging issues of a final political settlement (the third area) for later.